EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 ### Stay up-to-date and sorted

-As we mentioned in the beginning of this article, when items are inserted into database, without a data comparison or a reliable real-time event from a server the items will eventually be outdated.
+As we mentioned in the beginning of this article, when items are inserted into the database, without a data comparison or a reliable real-time event from a server the items will eventually be outdated.
 To prevent that we need to inject `AmityPagingDataRefresher` into `RecyclerView`. `AmityPagingDataRefresher` forces `RemoteMediator` to re-fetching the items again when a user scrolls pass through pages to update outdated items, get rid of invalid items and move items to new positions.

 ```code
 recyclerview.addOnScrollListener(AmityPagingDataRefresher())